Streampunk/macadam/README.md

 # Macadam

-Prototype bindings to link [Node.js](http://nodejs.org/) and the BlackMagic DeckLink APIs, enabling asynchronous capture and playback to and from BlackMagic devices via a simple Javascript API.
+Prototype bindings to link [Node.js](http://nodejs.org/) and the Blackmagic Desktop Video SDK, enabling asynchronous capture and playback to and from [Blackmagic Design](https://www.blackmagicdesign.com/) devices via a simple Javascript API.

 This is prototype software and is not yet suitable for production use.
 Currently supported platforms are Mac and Windows.